jmilabs/dev-setup/existing-code-writeup.md

 We use this wide range of isolates to provide our clients with a normalized frequency distribution of all MIC results for a particular drug / organism combination.
 Such results look similar to the following table:

+* Todo Add description of breakpoints and authorities

 <img src="images/staphylococcus_aureus_fd.png" alt="Drawing" width="600px" />

 ## Step 1: Determine which isolates to include in the report